erikdoe/halos-controller/README.md

 * internal USB2 header: pin 8 -> GND, pin 2 -> Vin
 * alternatively connect the Arduino with a USB cable

-An Arduino draws less than 50mA and a single Halos frame can draw up to about 380mA (measured with rainbow pattern).
+An Arduino draws less than 50mA and a single Halos frame can draw up to about 380mA (my measurements, use at your own risk).
 A USB port provides at least 500mA.
-So, running the controller and one frame on a single USB port is fine.
+So, running the controller and one frame on a single USB port should be fine.

 Depending on the BIOS/UEFI settings the computer may even provide power to the USB ports when it's off.
 On my mainboard this happens when the ErP power saving mode is disabled.